ryancramerdesign/ProcessHannaCode/README.md

 are disabled unless ProcessWire is in debug mode or you have specifically disabled Hanna Code’s “safe mode”.

 ProcessWire’s debug mode can be enabled by setting `$config->debug = true` in your /site/config.php file.
-Or if you prefer, Hanna Code’s safe mode can be disabled by setting `$config->HannaCodeSafeMode = false;` in /site/config.php.
+Or if you prefer, Hanna Code’s editor can be specifically enabled by setting  `$config->HannaCodeEdit = true;` in /site/config.php.
 For live/production sites, be sure to reverse these changes once you are done editing or adding Hanna Codes.

 These considerations are primarily to protect your server just in case a superuser account were ever to be compromised.